Is Smart Building Technology the Future of Apartment Living?

 Written by: pdm

-There are a range of smart building definitions but, to most people, ‘smart’ means connected building facilities that residents and managers can interact with through apps and other online tools.
-Temperature controls, lighting and locking systems, even lifts, can be monitored and managed through intelligent systems.
-In smart buildings, residents can interact directly with building facilities, including parcel management, for a simpler, more satisfying living experience.
+There are a range of smart building definitions but, to most people, ‘smart’ means connected building facilities that residents and managers can interact with through smart building applications and other online tools.
+Temperature controls, smart lighting and locking systems, and even lifts can be monitored and managed through intelligent systems.
+In smart buildings, an apartment occupant can interact directly with existing building facilities, including parcel management, in real time, for a simpler, more satisfying living experience.

-Smart technologies also provide an efficient and effective way for owner-operators to manage their buildings.
-They can also contribute to energy management and sustainability goals thanks to sensors that continuously monitor and adjust heating, lighting, air conditioning and more.
+Smart technology also provides an efficient and effective way for owner-operators to manage their buildings.
+They can also contribute to energy management and sustainability goals thanks to sensors that continuously monitor and adjust heating, smart lighting, air conditioning, and other features that can impact the building’s energy use.

 Optimising environmental factors

 Managers and residents can control and optimise the environment within a smart building.
-Residents might enjoy self-regulating temperature in their apartment; even gain entry to the building using their smartphone, instead of a key.
+An occupant might enjoy self-regulating temperature in their apartment or smart home; they may even want to gain entry to the building using their smartphone, instead of a key.
 Some properties will have a single app that integrates a range of smart building services and facilities for added convenience and simplicity.

 Once a sign of things to come, smart buildings are now becoming a way of life.
 A survey by electronics company Samsung reveals that three-quarters (75 per cent) of responding UK homeowners, renters and students think that smart home technology is the future of property development.
 What’s more, 71 per cent say a digitally connected property is important to save time and effort.